qzgeog/starter-academic/content/authors/rui-xie/_index.md

 ---

-Prof. [Rui Xie](http://cet.hnu.edu.cn/info/1150/7842.htm) is a Professor in Economics at Hunan University.
+Prof. [Rui Xie](http://cet.hnu.edu.cn/info/1150/7842.htm) is a Professor of Economics in the School of Economics & Trade at Hunan University.
 <br>